 The plaque need not increase in size continually; sometimes, especially if you were to go on a diet, receive medical treatment, or start an exercise program under the supervision of your doctor, the plaques may stop growing, or even shrink.
 The greatest danger is if a plaque ruptures, because then a clot may form inside the artery, causing blockage and resulting disability.
 The same methods (diet, exercise and cholesterol-lowering medical treatments) that are used to reduce the size of plaques or to prevent them from growing larger are believed also to reduce the probability of rupture.
 The discovery of the role of plaque rupture in arterial disease is one of the major recent advances of medical science.

 Angina pectoris is a condition manifested by discomfort, pain or a squeezing sensation in the chest.
 The nature of the feeling varies; WebMD has a list of heart-disease symptoms that require you to contact a doctor.
+If you feel chest pain or think you may have symptoms of heart disease, then please seek medical attention immediately.
+The most important thing is to get immediate medical treatment.
 Angina is caused by a narrowing of the coronary arteries that feed the heart.
 The artery may narrow either because of a spasm of the muscle in the arterial wall, or because of a fatty plaque.
 Narrowing by plaque is more common.
 If untreated, angina may lead to heart attack.
 Also, the pain of angina (in which the blood supply of the heart muscle is partially blocked) and of heart attack (in which heart muscle dies) is very similar, so all patients with chest discomfort are urged to seek medical diagnosis and treatment as soon as possible.

 If angina persists in spite of compliance with medical treatment, and if certain diagnostic findings are present, then the disease can be considered to be disabling.
 These diagnostic findings are highly technical, so only a doctor can interpret the results.
 However, if your doctor says you cannot work, an attorney can assist you in asking your doctor the right questions so that your medical records will contain the documentation required to support a claim for disability benefits.